7k2/7k2/INSTALL.md

 Requirements
 ------------

-* GCC 3.0 or later
+* GCC 3.0 or later / Microsoft Visual C++ 2010 or later
 * SDL2 2.0.0 or later
 * CMake 2.8.0 or later
 * libjpeg 6b or later
 * OpenAL 1.13 or later

+For those who wish to build the game with MSVC, please see "INSTALL.MSVC.md" for instructions.

 Building the game
 -----------------